Story of Incredible Construction: The Konkan Railways

-Length in Maharashtra: Major part of Konkan Railway lies in the state of Maharashtra and it shares 375km of railway line.
+A major part of Konkan Railway lies in the state of Maharashtra and it shares 375km of the railway line.
 Starting from Roha, the last station that lies in Maharashtra is Madure.
-Important stations in Maharashtra are Roha, Chiplun and Ratnagiri.
+Important stations in Maharashtra are Roha, Chiplun, and Ratnagiri.

-Length in Goa: Goa has fairly small share as compared to other two states.
+Goa has a fairly small share as compared to the other two states.
 Major challenges were faced while carrying out the construction work in Goa.
-Many bridges were constructed to pass railway line through the rivers flowing in Goa.
-The bridge on Zuari River in Goa, is 1319 m long.
-In Goa total length of railway line is 110 km starting from Pernem Railway station to Asnoti, Madgaon being the main railway station.
+Many bridges were constructed to pass the railway line through the rivers flowing in Goa.
+The bridge on the Zuari River in Goa is 1319 m long.
+In Goa total length of the railway line is 110 km starting from Pernem Railway station to Asnoti, Madgaon is the main railway station.

-Length in Karnataka: In Karnataka last station of Konkan Railways is Thokur though the line leads to Manglore railway station which is managed by Southern Railways.
-In Karnataka total length of railway line is 245 km.
+In Karnataka, the last station of Konkan Railways is Thokur though the line leads to Mangalore railway station which is managed by Southern Railways.
+In Karnataka total length of the railway line is 245 km.
 Udupi and Karwar are important stations in Karnataka.

 “I take the vision which comes from the dreams, apply the magic of science and mathematics adding the heritage of my profession to create a design: I am an engineer I serve mankind by making dream come true.”